Congratulations on graduating college - to all 4 of the high school class of 2018 Correll Scholarship recipients!

 For 10 years, this endowed fund has been making grants to nonprofits in Glynn County.
 This year - 3 very worthy organizaitons received grants to support and provide for "man's best friend" in their time of need: Humane Society of South Coastal Georgia, Glynn County Animal Services, and No Kill Glynn County.

-Twenty-four organizations working directly with our community’s most vulnerable populations were awarded a record total of $111,408 from the Coastal Georgia Foundation’s Community Impact competitive grants initiative.
-These organizations provide critical and important services to at-risk youth and their families in Glynn, Camden and McIntosh counties.
+Twenty-four (24) organizations working directly with our community’s most vulnerable populations will receive a record total of $170,988 from the Communities of Coastal Georgia Foundation (CCGF).
+The Foundation’s Community Impact Grant initiative distributed these grants to organizations providing a variety of critical, innovative, and effective services to at-risk youth and the adults who care for them - in Camden, McIntosh, and Glynn counties.

 This $170,988 amount represents the largest number and highest total of grants in the Foundation’s history for the annual competitive grant program.
 The Foundation budgeted $75,000 for 2022, fundholders and friends generously contributed the remaining $95,988 to cover the budget for all 24 recipients.

 The Correll Scholars Program, a component fund of The Communities of Coastal Georgia Foundation, was established by A.D.
 “Pete” and Ada Lee Correll to assist talented Glynn County high school graduates who are active members of the Elizabeth F. Correll Teen Center or The Gathering Place, pursuing a degree at a public Georgia college.